Amazon (AMZNON) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Amazon Historical Price

-According to the latest data gathered on Amazon live price page, the current price of Amazon is 229.61USD.
+According to the latest data gathered on Amazon live price page, the current price of Amazon is 253.31USD.
 The circulating supply of Amazon(AMZNON) is

 In the past 24 hours, Amazon has shown a price movement of